tpunt/pht/README.md

 # New Threading POC

-This is a POC implementation of a new threading approach.
-As such, the implementation is very rough (leaky, incomplete) and I've only tested it against PHP 7.2.
+This is a POC implementation for a new approach to threading in PHP.
+As such, the implementation is very rough (leaky and incomplete) and I've only tested it against PHP 7.2.
 Everything and anything is subject to change still.

 The basic idea is that `Threaded` objects are abstracted away behind references to such objects.
 This means that when we would like to create a new thread, we now do something such as:
 ```php